jtukpah/wildfire_hyperdrive_ssrr_2024/README.md

 There are options to also run multiple programs at the same time through the use of two launch files, master.launch (code written in python), and master_opt.launch (code written using C++).
 The first will run cube_data.py which produces a raw image that feeds into demosaic_cube.py which then produces the final data cube, which is then passed to a PyQt GUI that allows the user to parse through the data cube by slicing the images by light channel value. master_opt.cpp does the same but using C++ code, and opens a custom Rviz config to allow viewing of the collected images.
 GUI will be implemented for master_opt.cpp later.
 These launch files can be run by:

 > roslaunch hyper_drive (master or master_opt).launch

+### Using ros_numpy
+If you wish to write a Python script using ros_numpy, clone and build the following ROS package: https://github.com/eric-wieser/ros_numpy